 3 Books Like The Testaments

 In an unprecedented move, the 2019 Booker committee co-awarded the Booker Prize to BOTH The Testaments and Girl, Woman, Other (by Bernardine Evaristo).
 Consider reading Evaristo’s book as a follow-up– we’ve even got a book club guide for it.
-If you want more dystopic Booker nominees, check out Klara and the Sun (Kazuo Ishiguru) or Small Things Like These (Claire Keegan).
+If you want more Booker nominees, check out Klara and the Sun (Kazuo Ishiguru) or Small Things Like These (Claire Keegan).
 If you want more exploration of women’s roles in patriarchal religious societies, try The Book of Longings.

 Margaret Atwood is a master, but she’s not the only one illuminating anti-feminist dystopias.
 If you’d like to explore of this sub-genre, here are three readalikes for you.

 Set in an America similar to Gilead, Vox tells the story of a society where the government silences women from childhood.
 The government forces women and young girls alike to wear bracelets to track every word they say – up to the 100 words that are allowed.
 Just like how Gilead slowly took over, women in Vox are no longer allowed to have jobs or an education, and men run the world.